wasamasa/shackle/README.rst

   Pop buffer to a frame instead of a window.

+A default rule can be set up by customizing ``shackle-default-rule``.
-To have an exception to a fallback rule, use the condition of your choice and either don't list the key-value pair, use a different value or use a placeholder key with any value.
+Its format follows the plist as used by ``shackle-rules`` and the default rule is used in case none of the rules in ``shackle-rules`` yield a match.
+To have an exception to the default rule, you can use the condition of your choice and either don't list the key-value pair at all, use a different value (like ``nil`` for the keys taking boolean values) or use a placeholder key with any value (like ``:noselect`` instead of ``:select``).
+This is merely done to clearly indicate the purpose of the respective rule, not following this recommendation is another fine option.

 Once you're done customizing ``shackle-rules``, use ``M-x shackle-mode`` to enable ``shackle`` interactively.
 To enable it